 If you feel safer or more comfortable bringing your own food, you’ll be pleased to hear that some rooms at the Walnut Creek Marriott Hotel feature a minifridge.

-The Consuite is open Friday from noon to 2AM; Saturday from 8AM to 3AM; and Sunday from 8AM to 8PM.
+The Consuite is open Friday through Sunday afternoon.
+(Check for timings.)
 Every attempt will be made to supply ingredient lists and avoid cross-contamination.

 Our “zoned” fragrance policy balances two needs.
 For some members, fragrances trigger asthma, migraine, or illness.
 Some members need to use fragrance to manage pain and mood.
 Please leave scented products at home if you can do so without detriment to your own health.
 The Dealers’ Room wares may include incense and dusty books.
 The hotel uses scented cleaning products.
 Those of us who react strongly to fragrances, dust, and particulates should bring an N95 mask.